pugetive/table_setting/README.md

     row.new_cell("Flintstone", bold: true)

     footer = sheet.new_row
-    footer.new_cell("That is all the people to list.", span: 2)
+    footer.new_cell("That is all the people to list.", span: 'all')

 Then export: